Best Wifi Router for Long Range in 2022

 9. Linksys Velop MX12600

-When it comes to getting the most bang for your money, Linksys’ Velop MX12600 mesh Wi-Fi system is one of the best on the market, offering three mesh units for the price of two, which is less than most other mesh systems charge.
+When it comes to getting the most bang for your money, Linksys’ Velop MX12600 mesh Wifi router for long range is one of the best on the market, offering three mesh units for the price of two, which is less than most other mesh systems charge.
 With this configuration, you’ll have coverage of up to 8,100 square feet, and each device offers consistently high speeds, even at longer ranges.